simone-surdi/cs224w_final_project/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

 - Stanford CS224W course staff
-- Sonny Young and Kif Lim for the previous project foundation
-- RefineGNN authors for the base implementation
-- SAbDab database maintainers
-## Acknowledgements

-- Stanford CS224W course staff